Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Cluster Algorithm for Fracton CSL

-Otsuka developed a highly efficient cluster algorithm for the simulation of nearest-neighbor pyrochlore spin ice~\cite{otsukaClusterAlgorithmMonte2014}, which can straightforwardly be adapted for octochlore spin ice~\cite{szaboFragmentedSpinIce2022}.
-Here we detail how we adapt this algorithm for the X-cube fracton spin studied in \cref{sec:fracton_CSL}.
 The algorithm works by a graph decomposition of the partition function, see Ref.~\cite{otsukaClusterAlgorithmMonte2014} for details.
-The result is a decomposition of any spin configuration into clusters of spins connected by graphs, which may each be flipped independently with 50$\%$ probability.
-Each octahedron is assigned one of a number of graphs $G$ such that the Boltzmann weight for a spin configurations $S$ can be expanded as a sum of compatible graph weights
+The result is a decomposition of any spin configuration into clusters of spins connected by graphs, each of which may be flipped independently with 50$\%$ probability.
+Each octahedron is assigned one of a number of graphs $G$ such that the Boltzmann weight for a spin configuration $S$ can be expanded as a sum over graphs,

-where $\Delta_{S,G} = 1$ if graph $G$ is compatible with spin configurations $S$ and 0 otherwise, and $w([G])$ are the graph weights.
-Here, $[S]$ denotes an equivalence class of spin configurations which are related by a point group transformation, and $[G]$ denotes an equivalence class of graphs.
+Here, $[S]$ denotes an equivalence class of single-octahedron spin configurations that are related by a point group transformation, and $[G]$ denotes an equivalence class of graphs.
+For convenience, we subtract the single-octahedron ground state energy $\epsilon_0$, so that the minimum-energy configurations have $w([S])=1$.
+The $w([G])$ are the \emph{graph weights}, and the $\Delta_{S,G}$ are the \emph{compatibility coefficients}, defined as

 Each graph equivalence class $[G]$ must contain all symmetry-equivalent graphs, but may contain multiple graphs which are not related by symmetry.
 To obtain the graph weights, \cref{eq:SM_boltzmann_decomp} is rewritten as